steel101/Switch-Emulators-Guide/Links.md

-links as of June 7th 2024
+links as of August 31 2024
 # Before Downloading!

 To avoid the common headaches while pirating, we recommend downloading the following browser addons.
 Even safe download sites are dangerous without proper safety measures.